celo-org/docs/blog/02-16-2023-Designing a user-friendly-dApp-A-beginner's-guide-to-UI/Designing-a-user-friendly-celo-dapp-a-beginners-guide-to-uiux.md

 ---
-title: Designing a User-Friendly Celo DApp- A Beginner's Guide to UI/UX
+title: Designing a User-Friendly Celo DApp- A Beginners Guide to UI/UX
 description: In this tutorial, we will teach interested persons how to create wireframes for their own web projects, using the Celo website as an example.
 authors:
 - name: Gideon Nutekpor Yaw